-In this tutorial we will learn Kotlin Recursive function.
+In this tutorial, we will learn Kotlin Recursive function.
 Like other programming languages, we can use recursion in Kotlin.
 A function that calls itself is called a recursive function and this process of repetition is called recursion.
 Whenever a function is called then there are two possibilities:

 - Normal function call

 When a function is called from main() block then it is called a normal function call.
 In below example, sum() is called at a time and it executes its instruction and terminate with returning the sum of number.
 If we want to execute the function again then we should call sum() from the main block one more time.

 When a function calls itself then it is called recursive function call.
 Every recursive function should have terminate condition else program executions enters in infinite loop and results into stack overflow error.